pressbooks/excalibur/README.md

 composer require pressbooks/excalibur
 ```

-_(Or, download the latest version from the [releases page](https://github.com/pressbooks/excalibur/releases) and unzip it into your WordPress plugin directory)_
+Or, download the latest version from the releases page and unzip it into your WordPress plugin directory): https://github.com/pressbooks/excalibur/releases

 ### Optional config ###